scalameta/munit/readme.md

 )
 ```

-These settings will run all JUnit and ScalaTest suites using the same
+These settings configure all JUnit and ScalaTest suites to run with the same
-pretty-printer as FunSuite.
+testing interface as FunSuite.
+This means that you get the same pretty-printing
+of test reports for JUnit, ScalaTest and FunSuite.

+Next, you may want to start migrating your test suites one by one.
+If you only
-If you only use basic ScalaTest features, you should be able to replace usage of
+use basic ScalaTest features, you should be able to replace usage of
 `org.scalatest.FunSuite` with minimal changes like below.

 ```diff